 If you or a loved one has a serious life-changing injury or illness, you want to be sure that the compensation you receive will give you and your family the financial security you need now and into the future.

 At Novum Law, sound financial planning is at the heart of every compensation claim.
-From the outset, we will work to ensure all your costs are covered – from ongoing expenses which includes loss of earnings, medical bills, travel expenditure and home or car adaptations to future needs, such as rehabilitation or care and support.
+From the outset, we will work to ensure all your costs are covered – from ongoing expenses which can include loss of earnings, medical bills, travel expenditure and home or car adaptations to future needs, such as rehabilitation or care and support.

 Additional support includes:

 - Helping Deputies with their legal, financial and reporting obligations

 - Advising on care and support packages and funding